jeffleary00/Tcl-TinyOO/README.md

 Inspired by the Object::Tiny module in the Perl world.

-# USAGE and TESTING
+USAGE and TESTING

-source tinyclass.tcl
+  tclsh> source tinyclass.tcl

-# define a named class, and provide some attribute names.
+Define a named class, and provide some attribute names.
-# Usage: tinyclass ClassName ?attributes...?
+Usage: tinyclass ClassName ?attributes...?

-tinyclass Widget model color
+  tclsh> tinyclass Widget model color

-# create a new Widget object, with Tcl-ish attributes
+Create a new Widget object, with Tcl-ish attributes

-set o [Widget new -model 13A -color blue]
+  tclsh> set o [Widget new -model 13A -color blue]
   ::oo::Obj12

-# what happens when invalid attributes are specified?
+What happens when invalid attributes are specified?

-Widget new -shape cylinder
-invalid attribute '-shape'
-object deleted in constructor
+  tclsh> Widget new -shape cylinder invalid attribute '-shape' object deleted in constructor

-# check if attributes were set properly at build time
+Check if attributes were set properly at build time tclsh> puts $::oo::Obj12::model
-puts $::oo::Obj12::model
 13A

-# use our attribute SET method
+Use our attribute SET method
-puts [$o model 14A]
+  tclsh> puts [$o model 14A]
   14A

-# use our attribute GET method
+Use our attribute GET method
-puts [$o model]
+  tclsh> puts [$o model]
   14A